 ADA Training: Understanding Requirements and Developing a Transition Plan

-- The enforcement of ADA legislation
+Section 1: The Importance of ADA

 Ann Johnson, P.E., is the president of Professional Engineering Services, a company that provides construction inspection and materials testing services.
 She also develops curriculum and teaches courses for Minnesota LTAP, the Airport Technical Assistance Program, and the Minnesota Department of Transportation.
 She served as the director of the Construction Management degree program at the University of Minnesota from 2000-2015, seeing it through its accreditation by ACCE.
 She continues to teach CADD, highway design, and surveying in the University's civil engineering department.
 She holds a B.S. in civil engineering from the University of Wisconsin at Platteville and an M.S. in civil engineering with a pavement emphasis from the University of Minnesota.